Easy-to-make Shapes Puzzle that your toddler will love

 Shape puzzle - Remove the shapes you’ve cut out of the cardboard and mix all the cutouts together.
 Ask your child to match the right shape and slot!

 Shape stencil - Use the cardboard pieces from which you have cut shapes as a stencil.
 You can place it against paper and let your child draw in them or colour within the boundaries.

 Fill the shapes - Make it even more fun by getting them to fill in the space in each stencil with tiny objects.
 Using natural materials like the colored chickpeas will make it a great sensory activity!

 Identify shapes - Teach your toddler the names of the shapes and point out the differences between each pair.
 Ask them to count the sides and corners of each shape and match the right number card with the shape or stencil card.

 We hope you’ve enjoyed this activity.
-If you would like to share your experience playing with this wheel, tag us at #CoCreatewithshumee.
+If you would like to share your experience playing with this puzzle, tag us at #CoCreatewithshumee.
 Stay home and stay safe!